drodil/depspector/README.md

 - `--concurrency <n>`: Maximum number of concurrent package analyses (defaults to number of CPU cores).
 - `--json <path>`: Output the analysis report as JSON to the specified file.
 - `--yaml <path>`: Output the analysis report as YAML to the specified file.
+- `--benchmark`: Show detailed timing information for each analyzer and phase.
+Useful for performance profiling and identifying slow analyzers.

 ## Performance